 1A aspires to be the most important daily conversation about the issues of our time.
-The show takes a deep and unflinching look at America, bringing context and insight to stories unfolding across the country and the world.
+The show takes a deep and unflinching look at America, bringing context and insight to stories unfolding across the country and around the world.

 NPR's All Things Considered is an in-depth recap of the biggest stories of the day, thoughtful commentaries, and insightful features on the quirky and the mainstream in arts and life, music and entertainment.

-For over two decades, JPR's "Gourmet Oldies Show" has featured an extensive archive of classic R&B, Swing Jazz, Blues, Boogie Woogie, Country, much much more.
-It's the popular music of a time gone by to honor and celebrate the Golden Era of American vernacular music.
+For over two decades, JPR's "Gourmet Oldies Show" has featured an extensive archive of classic R&B, Swing Jazz, Blues, Boogie Woogie, Country, and much much more.
+It's the popular music of a time gone by, honoring and celebrating the Golden Era of American vernacular music.